CHAPTER

 (B) Proprietary algorithms, ranking systems, or other internal operating mechanisms.

-(2) Transmit personal information, contextual data, or a social graph that is stored or structured in a proprietary format and with respect to that personal information, contextual data, or social
+(2) Transmit personal information, contextual data, or a social graph that is stored or structured in a proprietary format and with respect to that personal information, contextual data, or

 graph, both of the following apply: